 |MemberwiseClone||Creates a shallow copy of the current Object.
 (Inherited from Object.)|

 |ToString||Returns a string that represents the current object.
 (Inherited from Object.)|

 This presented a problem because there were implicit restrictions on which types could be used as evidence objects.
-Specifically, any object used as evidence had to be serializable and could not be a null reference (Nothing in Visual Basic).
+Specifically, any object used as evidence had to be serializable and could not be null.
 If these requirements were not met, the CLR threw an exception whenever an operation that required one of these assumptions was performed.

 The class, which all evidence objects must derive from, was introduced in the .NET Framework 4 to enable constraints on the types of objects that can be used as evidence and to provide the ability to add new features and requirements to all evidence objects.
 The class ensures, upon instantiation, that the evidence object is serializable.
 In addition, it enables new evidence requirements to be created by adding new default implementations to the base class.